LightJason/lightjason.github.io/content/news/2017-09-workshop.md

 The last 3 months were hard work for us, so a very large thank-you to my colleague Malte, Sophie and my student assistant Ehsan for a great job.
 Our task was:

+## Scenario

-> Preparing a workshop for PhD students which shows a multi-agent simulation.
+Preparing a workshop for PhD students which shows a multi-agent simulation.
 We decided on a _traffic game_ with the following definition:

->
-> * create a street with 50km length
+* create a street with 50km length
-> * there are 4 segments with different speed settings
+* there are 4 segments with different speed settings
-> * the user should create an agent which drives the vehicle
+* the user should create an agent which drives the vehicle
-> * the user gets a penalty on slow or fast driving, so the goal is driving the allowed / optimal speed
+* the user gets a penalty on slow or fast driving, so the goal is driving the allowed / optimal speed

 ## Features